-The custodian bank has standing instructions to forward notices of all corporate actions received, such as dividends, stock splits, mergers, acquisitions, spin-offs or class action suits to SERS or its investment advisors.
+The custodian bank has standing instructions to forward notices of all corporate actions received, such as dividends, stock splits, mergers, acquisitions, spin-offs, or class action suits to SERS and/or its investment managers.

-X. Trading and Brokerage Practices
+10. Trading and Brokerage Practices

-The Board delegates the responsibility for the selection of brokerage firms to its investment advisors, provided that the investment advisors select and utilize brokers in accordance with Section IV, D-2 ("best execution") of this Policy.
-Notwithstanding this practice, the Board reserves the right to enter into a brokerage commission recapture programs, and to establish goals for directed commissions.
-Provided that the advisors' investment processes are not affected so as to adversely impact the Fund or place the Fund in a disadvantageous position relative to the advisors' other accounts, advisors may be requested to direct a percentage of their brokerage activity on behalf of SERS.
-The Board will select the brokerage firms that are designated to receive such directed commissions, and will communicate this information to the advisors.
+The Board delegates the responsibility for the selection of brokerage firms to its investment managers, provided the investment managers select and utilize brokers in accordance with Section IV, D-2 ("best execution") of this Policy.
+Notwithstanding this practice, the Board reserves the right to enter into brokerage commission recapture programs, and to establish goals for directed commissions provided the managers' investment processes are not being affected so as to adversely impact the Fund or place the Fund in a disadvantageous position relative to the managers' other accounts.
+As such, managers may be requested to direct a percentage of their brokerage activity on behalf of SERS.
+The Board will select the brokerage firms that are designated to receive such directed commissions, and will communicate this information to the managers.

-The Board also seeks to have advisors direct trades through minority owned firms and reserves the right to establish proposed trading targets.
-However, the responsibility for the selection and use of minority brokerage firms is delegated to the investment advisors.
+The Board also seeks to have managers direct trades through minority owned firms and reserves the right to establish proposed trading targets.
+However, the responsibility for the selection and use of minority brokerage firms is delegated to the investment managers.

-Finally, all things being equal, the Board seeks to have investment advisors trade through Pennsylvania-based brokers.
+Finally, all things being equal, the Board seeks to have investment managers trade through Pennsylvania-based brokers.